idumenil/42-cub3d/README.md

 ## Prerequisites

 This project is written in C, you need to have a gcc compiler to run the program.

+Depending your device, you may also need to install some graphical packages :

+`sudo apt-get update`

+`sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev libx11-dev`

 ## 💻 Instructions